 But while monitoring and documenting violations is an essential step, it is not by itself enough to deliver real protection for civilian rights.

 A recent conference of states convened by the International Committee of the Red Cross referred to an institutional vacuum in the area of international humanitarian law implementation.
 Can the implementation gap be filled by the growing but sometimes controversial use of human rights courts to remedy violations of the laws of armed conflict, or by proposals for new instruments or mechanisms of civilian legal protection?

 Ceasefire is working with a number of UN special rapporteurs, distinguished international jurists and leading litigators to produce a major collection of essays examining key legal questions in civilian rights in the grey zone between human rights and the laws of war.
 These include state obligations to investigate civilian casualties, defining non-combatants, legal safeguards on killing and detention, an assessment of current remedies and an analysis of proposals for new mechanisms of civilian legal protection.
-The volume is due to be published by Hart/ Bloomsbury in 2017.Promoting civilian rights worldwide
+The volume is published by Hart/ Bloomsbury in 2018; more information is available here.Promoting civilian rights worldwide